filippo-orru/personal-site-hugo/content/about-me.md

 ### Backend Services, Databases, DevOps
 {{< notice warning >}}
-Keywords: Kotlin • Rust • MongoDB • Ktor • SQL • Java • Python • Unix • Nginx • Node • Traefik • Docker
+Keywords: Kotlin • Rust • MongoDB • Ktor • SQL • Java • Python • C++ • Unix • Nginx • Node • Traefik • Docker
 {{</ notice >}}

 We were contracted by the [University of Applied Sciences Campus02](https://en.campus02.at/) to create a digital attendance tracking solution.
 As part of this, I developed a service that syncs all data between the campus management system and Microsoft Teams.
 This included the following.